SvenGDK/Open-PS2-Loader/README.md

 - Apps Menu
 - Expanded SMB Ports
 - Allows usage of other partitions than +OPL
-- Various fixes + updates from the stable v1.1.0 Release + v1.2.0 Beta
+- Fixes & Updates from the latest Open PS2 Loader release

-Thanks to ackmax, AKuHAK, bignaux, israpps, KrahJohlito, uyjulian, ... !
+Thanks to ackmax, AKuHAK, bignaux, israpps, KrahJohlito, uyjulian and all other contributors of Open PS2 Loader !

 <details>
   <summary> <b> Releases </b> </summary>